 Child Third Place:

-Travelers interested in viewing the hundreds of show-stopping holiday designs and planning a festive retreat can book the Gingerbread Holiday Package for stays through Sunday, Dec.
-30. Starting at $301 per night, the package includes luxurious accommodations, the Art of Breakfast buffet in the Blue Ridge Restaurant per registered guest, one gingerbread cookie per registered guest and overnight valet or self parking (one vehicle per room).
+Travelers interested in viewing one of the nations most celebrated and competitive holiday events can book the Gingerbread Holiday Package for stays through Monday, Dec.
+30. Starting at $346 per night, the package includes luxurious accommodations, the Art of Breakfast buffet in the Blue Ridge Restaurant per registered guest, one gingerbread cookie per registered guest and overnight valet or self-parking (one vehicle per room).
 Guests can also pay it forward this season via Omni Hotels & Resorts’ “Say Goodnight to Hunger” program, which includes a donation to MANNA FoodBank for every stay at the resort.
 To reach the Gingerbread Hotline for the latest on all things gingerbread, call (800) 413-5778.

 For more information or to make reservations, call (800) 438-5800 or visit www.omnihotels.com/hotels/asheville-grove-park.